Banten: Japanese occupation and independence

 Rōmusha after their liberation by the Dutch.
 Thousands of labourers died during the construction of the Saketi–Bayah railway under Japanese occupation.

 The Empire of Japan invaded the East Indies, expelling the Dutch, and occupied Banten in March 1942.
 During their three years of occupation, the Japanese built the Saketi–Bayah railway in southern Lebak to transport brown coal from the Bayah mines.
 The project involved a workforce of about 1,000 rōmusha (local forced labourers) and a few engineers and technicians (mainly Dutch), supervised by the Japanese.
 The rōmusha working in the mines were taken from Central and East Java, the railway rōmusha were primarily from Banten.
 The construction took 12 million human days over 14 months.
 Working conditions were harsh due to food shortages, lack of medical care, and the tropical climate.
 Casualties are estimated at 20,000 to 60,000, not including mine workers.

 After Japan surrendered in August 1945, the Dutch East Indies declared independence as the Republic of Indonesia.
 This was opposed by the returning Dutch, resulting in the Indonesian war of independence.
 During the war, Banten remained under Indonesian control.
+Though relatively autonomous during the reign of the self-proclaimed Tangerang Republic.
 On 26 February 1948, the State of West Java (Negara Jawa Barat, Negara Jawa Kulon) was established; on 24 April 1948, it was renamed Pasundan.
 Pasundan became a federal state of the United States of Indonesia in 1949, and was incorporated into the Republic of Indonesia on 11 March 1950.

 After Indonesian independence, Banten became part of the province of West Java.
 Separatist sentiment led to the creation of the province of Banten in October 17, 2000.